 How To See If Your Plastic Surgery Procedure Is Covered

-Before you set up a procedure, it’s wise to check with your health insurance to see if the procedure is covered:
+Before you set up a cosmetic surgery procedure, it’s wise to check with your health insurance to see if the procedure is covered:

 - Talk to your insurance administrator to learn about the coverage you have for plastic surgery.